Admissions

 • The online application

-• Two academic reference letters, either through the electronic reference system in the online application or by paper [DOC - 100KB]
+• Two academic reference letters, either through the electronic reference system in the online application or by paper

-• If using the e-reference system, Dalhousie University will only accept university email addresses [ie not Yahoo, Gmail, Hotmail, business, or government addresses].
+• If using the e-reference system, Dalhousie University will only accept university email addresses [i.e. not Yahoo, Gmail, Hotmail, business, or government addresses].
 Please allow 5 business days for your referee(s) to be contacted by our system.

-• If you are submitting a paper reference letter, it must be in a sealed, stamped envelope which is endorsed across the back seal by the referee and mailed to the address indicated on the form.
+• If you are submitting a paper reference letter, it must be in a sealed, stamped envelope endorsed across the back seal by the referee and mailed to the address indicated on the form.
 If a referee is reluctant to follow this procedure, please provide him/her with a stamped envelope, addressed to the department to which you are applying, and have him/her mail the letter directly.
 If the reference is given to the student directly, do not open the envelope.

 When submitting an online application, résumés and statements of intent can be emailed to dalmpa@dal.ca